 As easy as it is to prevent tooth decay, the development of cavities in teeth is very common.
 Cavities are the holes or gaps left behind by the destruction of tooth material by bacteria and acids.
-Your dentist will fill those cavities to protect the tooth from further infection and to maintain its structural integrity and strength.
+Your dentist will fill those cavities to protect the tooth from further infection and maintain its structural integrity and strength.

-A clinic that practices general dentistry may also provide specialist services or a cluster of other services to deal with issues that might arise.
-Common services that may be provided hand in hand with the practice of general dentistry include pediatric dentistry, restorative dentistry (dentures, crowns, bridges, onlays and inlays, and implants), sealants and fluoride, sedation dentistry and laser dentistry.
+A clinic that practices general dentistry may also provide specialist services or a cluster of other services to deal with issues.
+General dentistry services include pediatric dentistry, restorative dentistry (dentures, crowns, bridges, onlays and inlays, and implants), sealants and fluoride, and sedation and laser dentistry.
 Many general dentists see patients of all ages, though some do not see children.
-While general dentists may see children, a “family” dentist always does (although sometimes only children aged three and up).
-A pediatric dentist sees children of all ages from birth to roughly age 18 and often does not accept people over the age of 18 as patients.
+A “family” dentist always allows children for patients (sometimes only children aged three and up).
+A pediatric dentist sees children of all ages from birth to roughly age 18 and often does not accept people over 18 as patients.
 If you have children in your family and are looking for a general dentist, you should confirm the age groups your potential clinic sees.

 As interesting and exciting as the exceptions and specializations can be, don’t forget about the routine!
 If you or your family need general dentistry, reach out to a dentist in Grande Prairie to arrange an initial consultation.